-Quality Check: All submitted paper should be cutting edge, result oriented, original paper and under the scope of the Journal of Education in Black Sea Region (JEBS) that should belong to the field of education.
-Title of the paper should be clear and understandable and should not include inappropriate words such as brief, introduction, review, survey, analysis etc.
+Quality Check: All submitted papers should be cutting-edge, result-oriented, original paper and under the scope of the Journal of Education in Black Sea Region (JEBS) that should belong to the field of education.
+The title of the paper should be clear and understandable and should not include inappropriate words such as brief, introduction, review, survey, analysis etc.

 Paper Submission Criteria: One author cannot submit more than 2 papers for the same volume/issue.

-Review Criteria: This journal uses double-blind, review process (see peer review process), which means that both the reviewer(s) and author(s) identities concealed from the reviewers, and vice versa, throughout the review process.
-All submitted manuscripts are reviewed by two reviewer from overseas.
+Review Criteria: This journal uses a double-blind, review process (see peer review process), which means that both the reviewer(s) and author(s) identities concealed from the reviewers, and vice versa, throughout the review process.
+All submitted manuscripts are reviewed by two reviewers from overseas.
 There should be proper comments of the reviewers for the purpose of acceptance/ rejection.
-There should be minimum 3 to 4-week time window for it.
+There should be a minimum of 3 to 4-week time window for it.

 Template: All accepted papers should be formatted as JEBS Article Template.

-Author may withdraw his paper in 1 week after submission, if the author want to withdraw paper after the paper edited/reviewed, the author will be asked to pay editing/reviewing fee (100 USD) before signing the copyright.
-There is no any force.
+An author may withdraw his paper in a week after submission, if the author wants to withdraw the paper after the paper edited/reviewed, the author will be asked to pay an editing/reviewing fee (100 USD) before signing the copyright.
+There is no force.
 After signing the copyright, the paper can not be withdrawn at any condition after the paper published in the journal Fundamental errors in published works.
 (When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor and cooperate with the editor to retract or correct the paper.

 Indexing in database: The whole process for including any article(s) in the database is done by their internal team only.
-JEBS does not have any involvement in the decision whether to accept or reject a paper from either any database or enlisting database, and can not influence the processing time of paper.
-Please check journal indexing for more details.
+JEBS does not have any involvement in the decision whether to accept or reject a paper from either any database or enlisting database and can not influence the processing time of paper.

 Online Paper Submission